kovalevs/kovalevs.github.io/README.md

 # kovalevs.github.io
-This repository will contain my portfolio, personal projects as well as real work.
+This repository contains my portfolio, personal projects as well as real work.